Important Florida Medicaid Numbers

 Should my Elderly Parent or Grandparent Drive?

 There are social services in South Florida that will provide computer-simulated driving tests.
 This can be useful to show the senior objective evidence of some of the deficits they may not have realized exist.
-Also, in Florida, the DMV has a service that accepts anonymous phone calls regarding a senior’s impairment to driving.
-This will prompt the DMV to schedule a driver’s test.
+Also, in Florida, the DMV has a service that accepts anonymous phone calls regarding a senior's impairment in driving.
+This will prompt the DMV to schedule a driver's test.

 While public transportation is not always ideal, it is a viable alternative.
 In addition, there are senior driving services.
-Furthermore, in a day and age where Uber and Lyft are prevalent and affordable, there really is no excuse for an impaired driver to be behind the wheel.
+Furthermore, in a day and age where Uber and Lyft are prevalent and affordable, there is no excuse for an impaired driver to be behind the wheel.

 Elder Law Attorney Resources